 4.2.
 Centralized Equipment Maintenance and Operations Facility Modifications

 The CEMOF Modifications Project will provide work areas to perform maintenance on new EMUs.

-- Potholed additional utilities. - Continued processing submittals, RFIs, and SSWPs. - Completed building the formwork for the maintenance inspection pit.
+- Potholed additional utilities. - Continued processing submittals, RFIs, and SSWPs. - Shoring for the South Pit has been completed.